 Grill, grilling, grilled, insert any food after each word and you have Google’s most popular grill themed searches!
-How long to grill, with various foods attached, are actually some of the most popular how to questions in the Google food category.
-I think I know why too!
+How long to grill steak, how to grill corn, grilling pineapple, or with various other foods attached, are some of the most popular how to and grilling questions in the Google food category.
+I think I know why!
 Grilling can be a mystery to a lot of people.
 Not growing up in a grilling family, not camping next to a fire, or not cooking outside in general, basically means grilling is like a foreign language.
 People don’t even know the right questions to ask about grilling.
 Becoming self sufficient on the grill simply requires a little knowledge, some proven timeless skills, the use of your senses, and some experience.

 I have been grilling for about as long as I could see the grill grates.
 That doesn’t make me an expert.
 I do feel confident that I can answer these questions though.
 I believe you will come away from reading this article better off than when you started, even if you grill a lot.
 If you are asking the question, “how to grill” or “how long to grill,” no matter the food item you insert at the end, chances are this will be good for you.